tgqiang/schedule_comparator/README.md

 # schedule_comparator
 Team Rocket's project for Orbital

+For developer's reference: refer to patchNotesREADME for change log

 # README
 **Overview:**
 * Our project is to come up with a schedule comparison web application that helps groups of people to compare schedules and find out a common time available for a meet-up.
 We plan to have both the manual entry and the timetable-comparison option in our web application.